jorisroovers/gitlint/docs/contributing.md

 code-review**.
 If you can already include them as part of your PR, it's a huge timesaver for us and it's likely that your PR will be merged and released a lot sooner.

-It's also a good idea to open a issue before submitting a PR for non-trivial changes, so we can discuss what you have in mind before you spend the effort.
+It's also a good idea to open an issue before submitting a PR for non-trivial changes, so we can discuss what you have in mind before you spend the effort.
 Thanks!

 !!!
 Important